Thinker: Learning to Plan and Act: Relationship with Generalized Policy Iteration and Meta-Reinforcement Learning

 We experiment with three different types of policy improvement operators: (i) $n$-step exhaustive search, (ii) MCTS, and (iii) RL agents.
-In (iii), we trained the agents from scratch in the Thinker-augmented MDP, employing different planning steps $K$ and using the frozen model.
-The model's hidden state is not provided to the agents to ensure that they cannot directly learn the task.
-The results are shown in Figure \ref{fig:pi}.\footnote{Due to the low solving rate, we report the return of an episode here for better illustration, rather than the solving rate.} From the figure, we see that the base policy achieves a return of 0.12, and all policy improvement operators are able to improve on this policy and achieve a better return.
+In (iii), we trained the agent from scratch in the Thinker-augmented MDP.
+Only the tree representation $u_\text{tree}$ is provided as input to the agent, so the agent cannot learn to act based on the real states directly.
+The results are shown in Figure \ref{fig:pi}.
+Due to the low solving rate, we report the return of an episode here for better illustration.
+The maximum return in Sokoban is around 14, and a return of 4 gives at most 30\% solving rate.

-We observe that the policy improvement gap widens as the value of $K$ increases.
+From the figure, we see that the base policy achieves a return of 0.12, and all policy improvement operators are able to improve on this policy and achieve a better return.
+We observe that the policy improvement gap for RL agents widens as the value of $K$ increases.
 With $K$=10, the agent's performance is similar to that of a 3-step exhaustive search, which requires 155 model simulations.
 Increasing $K$ to 20, the performance is slightly worse than a 4-step exhaustive search, which requires 780 model simulations.
 At $K$=40, the agent performance surpasses a 5-step exhaustive search, which requires 3905 model simulations.
 In addition, the agent at $K$=10 also shows comparable performance to MCTS that uses 60 model simulations.
-It is also worth noting that the number of model simulations used by the agent is typically less than $K$, given that planning steps also include the traversal through expanded nodes.
+It is also worth noting that the number of model simulations used by the agent is typically less than $K$, given that imaginary steps also include the traversal through expanded nodes.

-The results here demonstrate that increasing $K$ to 40 can still enhance performance, whereas in the main text, the performance improvement gained by increasing $K$ above 10 is insignificant.
-We conjecture that once policy evaluation is unfrozen, the model can learn to predict the values of leaf nodes with much higher accuracy.
+The results here demonstrate that increasing $K$ to 40 can still enhance performance, whereas in the main paper, the performance improvement gained by increasing $K$ above 10 is insignificant.
+We conjecture that once the value-policy network is trained, the model can learn to predict the values of leaf nodes more accurately, reflecting the value of the current policy instead of the base policy.
 This eliminates the need for a deep search to evaluate a rollout more precisely, rendering a large $K$ unnecessary.

+The results also underscore the importance of a learned base policy.
+The agent achieves a maximum solving rate of less than 30\%, whereas a 95\% solving rate is attainable when the base policy undergoes training as well.
+This outcome is intuitive, considering that the agent gives an improved version of the base policy, and thus the agent policy will not significantly outperform it.
+If a fixed poor base policy is used, the agent policy will not perform well.